-"At 2:41 p.m., north-east of People's Heroes Memorial Monument, a man in his forties, facing north-west, sat in a 'leg-crossing' posture, and continuously poured liquid over his body from a green plastic bottle.
+"At 2:41 p.m., northeast of Monument to the People's Heroes, a man in his fifties, facing northwest, sat in a 'leg-crossing' posture, and continuously poured liquid over his body from a green plastic bottle.
 Afterwards, red flames burst out from the man's body, exuding a pall of dark smoke...."

 The article clearly states that Wang Jindong had "continuously poured liquid over his body from a green plastic bottle."
 Both articles give lengthy descriptions on how the so-called self-immolators managed to pour petrol over themselves.
 Both refer to the fact that the group had test-run the procedure several times.
 That is to say, it was very important to the self-immolators how the petrol would be poured onto themselves.
 Yet the two reports are entirely at odds with each other over this very crucial technical issue (using blades to cut open the bottle vs. pouring).